 - Almonds are also used in the production of oil, butter, flour, and almond milk.

-- History has it that almonds are among the earliest foods to be cultivated.
+- Almonds are said to be one of the first foods to be cultivated.

 - They were served to the Egyptian pharaohs.